logo

 Paralegal Associate Degree Learning Goals

-1. Understand of the roles and responsibilities of the paralegal profession.
+1. Understand the roles and responsibilities of the paralegal profession.

 Paralegals work with clients, lawyers, and other legal and administrative professionals on a daily basis.
-Paralegal associate degree programs prepare new graduates to work as part of this professional team by developing and applying their legal skills.
+Paralegal associate degree programs prepare graduates to work effectively within this professional team by honing essential legal skills.

 2. Gather and analyze detailed information.

-Each legal case is unique and requires a customized approach; therefore, paralegal students learn how to gather information through various research and interview processes.
-Students also learn how to research related cases and develop creative arguments in collaboration with the legal team.
+Each legal case is unique and requires a customized approach; therefore, paralegal students learn to gather information through research and interviews.
+Students also learn to research related cases and contribute to creative arguments within the legal team.

 3. Gain hands-on experience in a legal environment.

 Many associate degree programs in paralegal studies offer internship or work placement opportunities.
-This “real world” experience helps students apply classroom knowledge under the guidance of an experienced mentor.
+This “real-world” experience helps students apply classroom knowledge with the support of experienced mentors.

 Associate in Paralegal Program Options

-Another consideration is program format.
-Students who work full- or part-time or those who are otherwise busy may prefer the flexibility of an online or hybrid associate degree program.
-You should select a program that not only meets your scheduling needs but also your preferred learning style.
+Another consideration is the program format.
+Students with full- or part-time jobs or other commitments may prefer the flexibility of an online or hybrid associate degree program.
+Choose a program that meets both your scheduling needs and preferred learning style.

 Online Degree Program Formats

-For working students and those who prefer the freedom of completing coursework in their own time, online paralegal associate programs can be a good option.
+For working students and those who prefer the flexibility of self-paced coursework, online paralegal associate programs can be a good option.
 Many schools offer fully-online paralegal programs and others offer hybrid programs, which can be completed with a combination of online and on-campus coursework.

 Admission Requirements